- Infection Prevention Training & Education

-- APIC’s Infection Prevention Competency Review Guide, 6th edition (Hard copy or Digital)
+- APIC’s Infection Prevention Competency Review Guide, 6th edition (Digital)

 - Exam fee reimbursement: APIC will reimburse testing fees to program participants who pass the CIC® examination.
 To receive reimbursement, you must submit a copy of your score report or official certificate within 90 days of completing the exam.
 Both the computer-based examination and the recertification exam (formerly called the SARE) testing methods are eligible for reimbursement.